jmoody/briar/README.md

 I18n.enforce_available_locales = false
 ```

+To integrate briar and your calabash-ios console see: https://github.com/jmoody/briar/wiki/Integrating-Briar-Into-Your-Calabash-Console

 ## Xamarin Test Cloud

 There is currently an issue with using briar predefined steps on the XTC: